henriqb/hbehr.AdAuthentication/README.md

 AdAuthenticator
 ==============

-Ad authenticator implements web, fast and convenient.
+Implements Ad authenticator for asp.net, fast and convenient.
 Can be used with windows authentication and login / password.

-*Implementa autenticador Ad web, rápido e prático.
+*Implementa autenticador Ad para asp.net, rápido e prático.
 Pode ser usado com windows authentication ou login/senha.*

 ## How to use
 Create a new instance of the class